nodm/shop-react-redux-services/README.md

+## Module 09: Backend for Frontend
+### Application Functionality

+By this point your application must be able to do:

+- [ ] Products representation on Home page should be based on Product Service API.
+- [ ] Products are coming from Product DB.
+- [ ] Product images are not randomly generated on client side.
+Product image, same as another product model information should be stored on BE side in Product DB.
+- [ ] Products might be created through CSV product file import from client side.
+- [ ] Cart might be created with appropriate product set.
+- [ ] Auth logic should be in place

+Additional (optional) tasks

+- [ ] +1 - Add a cache at the BFF Service level for a request to the getProductsList lambda function of the Product Service.
+The cache should expire in 2 minutes.

+    How to test:
+    - Get products list
+    - Create new product
+    - Get products list - result shouldn’t have new product
+    - Wait more than 2 minutes
+    - Get products list - result should have new product

+- [ ] +1 - Use NestJS to create BFF Service instead of Express

 ## Module 07: Authorization
 - [x]  1 - authorization-service is added to the repo, has correct basicAuthorizer lambda and correct serverless.yaml file
 - [x]  3 - Import Service serverless.yaml file has authorizer configuration for the importProductsFile lambda.